 by cristiano | Oct 17, 2018

-Too many MRIs are performed at the first sign of non-traumatic headache; In addition, the clinical suspicion is rarely mentioned in the request, which would suggest how to perform an appropriate examination, as there are different ways to perform an MRI examination...
+Too many MRIs are performed at the first sign of non-traumatic headache; in addition, the clinical suspicion is rarely mentioned in the request, which would suggest how to perform an appropriate examination, as there are different ways to perform an MRI examination...

 by cristiano | Oct 17, 2018

-Usually MRI is prescribed at the first complaint of back pain and sciatica, without performing a first-line conservative treatment with both pharmacologic and nonpharmacological (e.g., exercises, remaining active) therapy.
+Usually, MRI is prescribed at the first complaint of back pain and sciatica, without performing a first-line conservative treatment with both pharmacologic and nonpharmacological (e.g., exercises, remaining active) therapy.
 In the absence of serious neurological or...

 Recent Comments